Bounding the rotating wave approximation for coupled harmonic oscillators: System setup and tools

 \subsection{Covariance matrix formalism}

-In this work we will consider Gaussian states of bosonic systems.
 Gaussian states are prominent across many areas of physics \cite{Mandel:Wolf:1995}.
-In conjunction with the techniques introduced above, they allow for a complete description and characterisation of the whole physical system using the covariance matrix formalism.
-A full introduction to this topic can be found in the literature \cite{Adesso:Ragy:2014}.
+In conjunction with the techniques introduced above, they allow for a complete description and characterisation of the whole physical system using the covariance matrix formalism \cite{Adesso:Ragy:2014}.